Skip to content

 # Sandbox resolution order: per-call kwarg > constructor-supplied

-# across calls; the third is the stateless-per-call default.
+# third is the stateless-per-call default.
+A freshly built sandbox is

 if sandbox is None:

-# tool call — the only tool the LM can call, wrapping the sandbox's
+# call — the only tool the LM can call, wrapping the sandbox's own

-# user tools) are NOT exposed to the LM; they live inside the
+# tools) are NOT exposed to the LM; they live inside the sandbox as

-# sandbox as async callables (advertised via the tools catalog).
+# plain synchronous functions (advertised via the tools catalog).
+Bind

-# Bind them onto the sandbox so every `run_python_code` snippet can
+# them onto the sandbox so every `run_python_code` snippet can reach them.

 external_functions = {